andrewtdunn/drop_down_select/README.md

 [Live example](http://andrewtdunn.com/_dropdownselectbox/)

+##specifications:

-When user clicks on container, dropdown menu appears as in the image above.
+1. When user clicks on container, dropdown menu appears as in the image above.

-When line item is checked in the dropdown menu, the name is added to the title field.
+1. When line item is checked in the dropdown menu, the name is added to the title field.

-When line item is unchecked in the dropdown menu, the name is removed from the title field.
+1. When line item is unchecked in the dropdown menu, the name is removed from the title field.

-On hover, tooltip appears for items in title field containing the name of each item.
+1. On hover, tooltip appears for items in title field containing the name of each item.

-Hidden html field keeps track of the ids of selected items in csv form. ex:
+1. Hidden html field keeps track of the ids of selected items in csv form. ex:

 ```html
 <input type="hidden" name="selectedItems" value="1,3"/>